Benefits of Swimming for Children

 The best part is there are so many benefits that come along with swimming for children!

 I can definitely vouch for these benefits.
-Having children with special needs often makes the improvements from being in the water much more visible.
+Having children with special needs often makes improvements from being in the water much more visible.
 Aidan is instantly calmed down once he hits the water and Lilly’s strength and balance improves greatly during our swimming months.

 Now that the kids are getting older I look forward to enrolling them in our local swim team.
 Swim teams are the perfect combination of fun and competition!